paulrudy/alfred-goodlinks-actions/README.md

 By default, links are added via GoodLinks "quick save".
 Hold the `⌥` key to edit the link info in GoodLinks.

+### Cached Workflow Data

+By default, the workflow caches GoodLinks data for 3600 seconds (1 hour), using a combination of Alfred's built-in script-filter cacheing and a cache file.
+The caches are rebuilt any time a URL is added via this workflow, or when initiating a search on an expired cache.

+Use keyword `:glflush` to delete the caches.
+Afterwards, adding a URL or invoking a search will rebuild the cache with updated data from GoodLinks.

 ## Configuration

 The workflow provides configuration for default search subtext, keywords, and cache duration.